-FBI knows you and will come after you - US Prosecutor to Hajia 4Reall's team members
+FBI knows you and will come after you - US prosecutor to Hajia 4Reall's team members

 Lawyer Ebenezer Apiagyei, a US-based prosecutor and Supreme Court attorney, has stated that members involved in the romance scam saga will be hunted down by the Federal Bureau of Investigation.

-According to him, culprits should not think that they have been left under the radar, but rather, they will be arrested at the right time when all investigations have finally been concluded.
+According to him, members of the enterprise who worked with Hajia 4Reall to defraud people should not think that they have been left under the radar, but rather, they will be arrested at the right time when all investigations have finally been concluded.

-"Absolutely, you cannot defraud United State citizens, and go scot-free.
+"Absolutely, this is what people do not know, especially people that get involved in conspiracy and fraudulent activities.
+You cannot defraud United State citizens, and go scot-free.
 The fact that they have not come to your time, doesn't mean nobody is investigating you.
 There were a group of individual enterprise, 8 of them were indicted in 2020, they investigate them from 2014 to 2018.
 You realise that they were investigating this individual from 2013 to 2019.
 As a prosecutor, I can tell you, this might not go to trial, because they have enough evidence against them," he explained.

 Lawyer Ebenezer Apiagyei spoke to Frank Ntiamoah Williams in an interview, which was monitored by GhanaWeb.